‘Encanto’: Disney evokes the magic of Colombia with music by Lin-Manuel Miranda - News Break

 ‘Encanto’: Disney evokes the magic of Colombia with music by Lin-Manuel Miranda

-Disney Animation Studios has released the first trailer for “Encanto,” which will open in November.
+Disney Animation Studios has released the first trailer for “Encanto,” which releases this November.
 Marking Disney’s 60th animated feature, the Colombia-set film will follow family members who all possess magical powers, like super-strength, shape-shifting and the abilities to control animals and plants.
 However, Mirabel, voiced by “Brooklyn Nine-Nine” and “In the Heights” star Stephanie Beatriz, is the only person to not possess a special gift.
 When she discovers that her family’s magic might be under threat, she realizes that she is the only one who can save it.
-The film is directed by Byron Howard and Jared Bush, co-directed and co-written by Charise Castro Smith and features music written by Lin-Manuel Miranda.www.marinij.com
+The film is directed by Byron Howard and Jared Bush, co-directed and co-written by Charise Castro Smith and features music written by Lin-Manuel Miranda.www.mercurynews.com

 Comments / 0